SilkRose/Pony/stories/scrap-story/scrap-story.md

 The scale operator took the metal in her own magic and trotted it into the building, where she sat it on the scale.
 After she weighed it, she levitated it into a specific bin behind her in the building.

 They did this same procedure for every other type of metal Oxide brought.
-After they finished, the scale operator gave Oxide a receipt with all the weights and prices on it.
+After they finished, the scale operator gave Oxide a ticket with all the weights and prices on it.
 She took it and hooked herself back to her wagon.

 She pulled her wagon out front and parked it in an empty spot before trotting back to the building.
 She entered a small room to the left of the first unloading bay.
 Inside was a cashier, who asked for her ticket.